lm4552/lm4552.github.io/pages/updates/README.md

 ## Updates
-You can find some updates on my projects and also on some other things.
+Here you can find some updates on my projects and also on some other things.

 ___